confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 ```

-Once the source connector is created, it will import any PostgreSQL tables matching the specified ``table.whitelist``.
-Tables are imported via Kafka topics, one topic per imported table.
-Once these topics are created, we may interact with them just like any other Kafka topic used by ksqlDB.
+When the source connector is created, it imports any PostgreSQL tables matching the specified `table.whitelist`.
+Tables are imported via {{ site.ak }} topics, with one topic per imported table.
+Once these topics are created, you can interact with them just like any other {{ site.ak }} topic used by ksqlDB.

 9. View imported topic
 ----------------------